OssielAg/Nook-iin/README.md

 }
 ```
 Suggested sentence for citation in publications:
-“The commensurate primitive cell was generated using the Nook’iin code.”
+“The commensurate primitive cell was generated using the Nookiin code.”

 For further citation metadata, see the [CITATION file](/CITATION.cff).